Lipid bilayer: Commercial applications

 The first stealth liposomes were passively targeted at tumor tissues.
-Because tumors induce rapid and uncontrolled angiogenesis they are especially “leaky” and allow liposomes to exit the bloodstream at a much higher rate than normal tissue would.
+Because tumors induce rapid and uncontrolled angiogenesis they are especially "leaky" and allow liposomes to exit the bloodstream at a much higher rate than normal tissue would.
 More recently work has been undertaken to graft antibodies or other molecular markers onto the liposome surface in the hope of actively binding them to a specific cell or tissue type.
 Some examples of this approach are already in clinical trials.

 Another potential application of lipid bilayers is the field of biosensors.
 Since the lipid bilayer is the barrier between the interior and exterior of the cell, it is also the site of extensive signal transduction.
 Researchers over the years have tried to harness this potential to develop a bilayer-based device for clinical diagnosis or bioterrorism detection.
 Progress has been slow in this area and, although a few companies have developed automated lipid-based detection systems, they are still targeted at the research community.
 These include Biacore (now GE Healthcare Life Sciences), which offers a disposable chip for utilizing lipid bilayers in studies of binding kinetics and Nanion Inc., which has developed an automated patch clamping system.
-Other, more exotic applications are also being pursued such as the use of lipid bilayer membrane pores for DNA sequencing by Oxford Nanolabs.
-To date, this technology has not proven commercially viable.

 A supported lipid bilayer (SLB) as described above has achieved commercial success as a screening technique to measure the permeability of drugs.
-This parallel artificial membrane permeability assay PAMPA technique measures the permeability across specifically formulated lipid cocktail(s) found to be highly correlated with Caco-2 cultures, the gastrointestinal tract, blood–brain barrier and skin.
+This parallel artificial membrane permeability assay (PAMPA) technique measures the permeability across specifically formulated lipid cocktail(s) found to be highly correlated with Caco-2 cultures, the gastrointestinal tract, blood–brain barrier and skin.